vimalathithan17/quantum-classification-train/ARCHITECTURE.md

   - Optuna visualization plots (parameter importances, optimization history, etc.)
   - Per-trial fold metrics for best + latest 2 trials

+**Important implementation note (folding semantics):**

+- The current implementation of `tune_models.py` creates a single QML model instance per Optuna trial and uses that same instance across the inner CV folds (it calls `.fit()` repeatedly on the same object for each fold).
+This means the model's weights continue training across folds within the same trial rather than being freshly initialized for every fold.

+- Consequences:
+    - Reported mean validation scores reflect sequential training across folds and can differ from scores obtained by training independent, fresh models per fold.
+    - This approach was chosen for speed and to reuse checkpoints/optimizer state, but it is not the orthodox cross-validation pattern.

+- Final training scripts (`dre_standard.py`, `cfe_standard.py`, etc.) use scikit-learn's `cross_val_predict` or cloned estimators and therefore perform fresh (independent) training per outer fold; only the tuning script uses the sequential-weights pattern described above.

+- If you prefer strict CV correctness for tuning, we can update `tune_models.py` to instantiate a fresh model (and pipeline) inside each fold of the inner CV loop.
+This change is straightforward and recommended when you require fold-independence for hyperparameter selection.

 **Stage 3: Base-Learner Training**
 - **Approaches:** Dimensionality Reduction Encoding (DRE) and Conditional Feature Encoding (CFE)
 - **Scripts:** `dre_standard.py`, `dre_relupload.py`, `cfe_standard.py`, `cfe_relupload.py`